paul2234/tinytensor/README.md

 ## What's next?
 * Keep expanding the library until it supports RNN's and Transformers.
-* Add additional loss functions, optimizers, regularization, normalization functions as appropriate & useful.
+* Add additional loss functions, regularization functions, normalization functions, and optimizers as appropriate & useful.
-* Try to improve performance with some refactoring, parallelization, jit compilation, etc. as appropriate & useful while keeping things simple.
+* Refactoring to improve performance. (to a point; the priority will be keeping things simple)
 * (Maybe) Package the repo for distribution.

-Unless there are serious innovations that radically improve performance, seamlessly enable execution across various hardware platforms, etc. while keeping things super simple, that will be it.
-As of now, the author does not see a need for another production-grade deep learning library.

-If you want a library that:
+If you want an alternative to PyTorch and TensorFlow that is:
 * is full-featured
 * is able to run performantly across platforms
 * is still quite simple